Ger-55/Python-code-for-generation-Gcode-for-CNC-milling-/README.md

 # Python-code-for-generation-Gcode-for-CNC-milling-

-This repository holds pythons scripts for CNC machines.
+This repository holds some python scripts for controlling CNC machines.
- The Pythons scripts presented here generate GCode for carving simple 3D structures A graphical user interface is present to set the input parameters.
+ The Pythons scripts generate GCode for carving simple 3D structures A graphical user interface is present to set the input parameters.
 The file generates files with Gcode for CNC control software such as Candle or Openboards